Jaff1/kodflix/README.md

 Runs nodemon to start the backend server - i.e. src/backend/App.js

+### `npm run start-frontend`

+To set up the development environment and starts a server, as well as hot module reloading

+### `npm run start-dev`

+To start front and backend server.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).